valentingol/cliconfig/docs/processing.md

 ## Why a flat dict?

-The idea is that when we construct a config, we manipulate dictionaries that contain both nested sub-dicts and flat keys simultaneously.
+The idea is that when we construct a config, we manipulate dictionaries that contain both nested sub-dictionaries and flat keys simultaneously.
 To simplify this process, the dictionaries are systematically flattened before merging.
 This approach makes things simpler and prevents duplicated keys within the same configuration, as shown in the
 example: